 Before you start comparing offerings, you must know your need.
 With the rising medical expenses , you will need a family health insurance policy that can offer coverage whenever necessary.
 Consider all the members in the policy and arrive at a figure accordingly.
 Do note that while it is best to get a high insured sum, you will have to pay a higher premium.
 Additionally, when comparing different premiums, do a thorough analysis of the coverage terms.
 This way, you know exactly what you’re paying for and can make a smarter decision.

 Many people do not consider the validity of the policy.
 This is one of the main factors of any policy.
 Most health insurance companies offer insurance renewability up to 60-65 years.
 Once you cross this age, you won’t qualify for the same policy and will have to buy another, costlier policy.
 This is why you should buy family health insurance that provides lifetime renewability.
 It offers security against several age-related diseases , well past the age of retirement.

 Ensure that the health plan you buy has a comprehensive family health insurance coverage clause.
-Medical expenses are not just limited to in-hospitalization costs, and paying out of pocket for these can be difficult.
+Medical expenses are not just limited to in-hospitalization costs.
+They can include doctor visit fees, dispensary charges and more.
+Paying out of pocket for these expenses suddenly can be difficult.
 Additionally, look for coverage benefits that are suitable for your family.
 For instance, if you are newly married and are looking to start a family, look for a health plan that covers maternity expenses.

 Likewise, if any member of your family needs OPD care frequently, look for a policy that covers those expenses.
 A plan with comprehensive cover provides wide coverage and includes pre-and post-hospitalization expenses.
 Further, many family health insurance policies offer value-added benefits.
 A policy with value-added benefits like free health checkups, telemedicine facilities, and free doctor consultations is something to look for.